Gabrysiewicz/S9_Web-Applications-Security/README.md

 ![Task 3.2](https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab3/img/Task3_2.png)

 The use of **addslashes()** partialy worked, it didnt allowed keyloger and other style based XSS but it still somehow allowed suspicious link to pass.
+So as it solved some issues with XSS there are still some left to take care of.

 # Task 3.3.
 Protect the rest of your application against XSS attacks.
 Modify the Filter class created in